geo-smart/mlgeo-book/book/about_this_book/about_this_book.md

 The **GeoS**cience **MA**chine Learning **R**esources and **T**raining (GeoSMART) framework provides an educational pathway and a foundation in open source scientific ecosystems and progresses through general ML theory, toolkits, and deployment on Cloud computing.

-This book is used in the course offered at the University of Washington: Machine Learning in the Geoscienes (AUTMN 2022 - ESS 490C/590C).
+This book is used in the course offered at the University of Washington: Machine Learning in the Geoscienes (AUTMN 2023 - ESS 469/569).
 The corresponding GitHub repository with notebooks for the tutorials and homeworks is [MLGeo](https://github.com/UW-ESS-DS/MLGeo-Autumn22).
 Find the Docker image for the corresponding jupyter hub [MLGeo Image](https://github.com/UW-ESS-DS/MLGeo-image).

+Instructors:
-Instructor: Marine Denolle (mdenolle@uw.edu)
+- Marine Denolle (mdenolle@uw.edu)
+- Akshay Mehra (akmehra@uw.edu)
 Supported by: the GeoSMART team (Stefan Todoran, Nicoleta Cristea, Anthony Arendt, Scott Henderson, Ziheng Sun)

 # Overview